omniskop/lecture-devops-app/app/README.md

 * [Babel](https://babeljs.io/) to transpile and therewith support latest Ecmascript versions
 * [ESLint](https://eslint.org/) to ensure code quality (linting); is invoked as part of the webpack build chain
 * [Mongoose](https://mongoosejs.com/docs/api.html) as the database driver

-*Please see the `scripts` sections in the respective `package.json` files to find out which commands are available for each part.*

 ##### Full disclosure